I'm in Love! (RuPaul's Drag Race All Stars)

 "I'm in Love!" is the second episode of the fifth season of the American television series RuPaul's Drag Race All Stars.
 It originally aired on June 12, 2020.
 Madison Beer and Tessa Thompson are guest judges.
-Alyssa Edwards makes a guest appearance.
+Alyssa Edwards and Leland also make guest appearances, the former to compete in the lip-sync contest as the "lip-sync assassin" and the latter to record the contestants' vocals for the main challenge.

+Ongina is eliminated from the competition by Shea Couleé, who places in the top of the main challenge and wins a lip-sync contest against Alyssa Edwards to "Neutron Dance" (1984) by The Pointer Sisters.

 Episode

-Madison Beer is a guest judge.

-Tessa Thompson is a guest judge.
+Alyssa Edwards (pictured at RuPaul's DragCon LA in 2018) makes a guest appearance as the "lip-sync assassin".

+Shea Couleé (pictured at RuPaul's DragCon LA in 2024) wins the episode's main challenge.

-In the Werk Room, India Ferrah reveals she would have eliminated Derrick Barry from the competition had she won the lip-sync.
-For the main challenge, the contestants form girl groups to write, record, and choreograph performances to "I'm in Love!".
+The contestants return to the Werk Room after Derrick Barry's elimination on the previous episode.
+India Ferrah reveals she would have eliminated Derrick Barry from the competition, had she won the lip-sync contest.
+On a new day, RuPaul greets the group and reveals the main challenge, which tasks the contestants with forming girl groups to write, record, and choreograph performances to "I'm in Love!".
 The contestants must sing about a celebrity crush.
+RuPaul asks India Ferrah to name her two biggest competitors.
+She says Blair St. Clair and Shea Couleé, who are made team camptains.
+The captains choose their fellow teammates.
 Following are the team members and celebrity crushes: